Everything you wanted to know about drysuits

 Types of drysuits

 Laminated materials are thinner and lighter than neoprene, so drysuits made from laminate tend to also be thinner and allow for more room between the suit and your body.
-The material doesn’t absorb any water, making it virtually the same weight whether wet or dry.
+The material absorbs minimal water over the course of the dive, making it virtually the same weight whether wet or dry.
 It’s also much easier to clean after a dive – a simple rinse and you’re done.
-Because there’s plenty of room under the suit, thermal undergarments can be added to compensate for colder temperatures.
-This allows more versatility in the environments you can dive in one suit.
+Because of the lightweight quality of the material, thicker undergarments are typically added to compensate for colder temperatures.
+However, this also allows the suit to be used with thinner undergarments in warmer waters.
 You simply adjust the thickness of your undergarments and you’re good to go.
 This allows laminate drysuits a level of versatility not seen in their neoprene counterparts.

 Something to note is that there are exceptions to both of these categories.
 Some suits can be considered hybrid suits because they utilize a combination of both materials in different parts of the suit.
 One notable example is Aqualung’s Fusion drysuit line, which has a laminate inner shell and a thin neoprene outer skin.